bmsuisse/lakeapi/README.md

 Based on a `YAML` configuration and the data source, LakeAPI will automatically generate GET and/or POST endpoints.
 Calling the endpoint turns the query into an SQL statement that can be executed with the engine of your choice (duckdb, datafusion or polars).
-The result is then seralised into the requested format by default (json, csv, arrow etc).
+The result is then seralised into the requested format (Json, CSV, Arrow etc).

-## OpenApi
+## OpenAPI

 Of course everything works with `OpenAPI` and `FastAPI`.
 This means you can add other FastAPI routes, you can use the /docs and /redoc endpoints.